 Narrow paths allow you to drop down to the (now partially roofed) jetty which serves as the pavement and motorbike route for the villagers, their traditional homes on one side, boats, moored up ready for the next trip out to sea, on the other.

-The fishing village has no souvenir shops or ticket shops and next to no accommodation bar the odd homestay like Captain Nhong and a few rooms at Dutchman Guesthouse (now closed).
-There are also a few very decent, small seafood restaurants too, Red, Jack and M & M.
+The fishing village has no souvenir shops or ticket shops and next to no accommodation bar the odd homestay like Captain Nhong.
+There are also a few very decent, small seafood restaurants including Jack, Kraten, Red and M & M.

-Throughout the day, at the far end, the small jetty serves as the arrival and departure point for all the mainland boats – Boonsiri Catamaran, Koh Kut Express, Seudamgo and Koh Kood Princess – coming from and returning to Laem Sok Pier.
-Kraten Seafood also has its home here at the end.
+Throughout the day, at the far end, the small jetty serves as the arrival and departure point for all the large mainland boats (not speedboats) – Boonsiri Catamaran, Koh Kut Express, Seudamgo and Koh Kood Princess – coming from and returning to Laem Sok Pier.

-Incidentally, in the few coves around to the south and accessed only by sea, there is another resort, Koh Kood Island Resort (currently closed for renovations), only used by Thai packages tours.
+Incidentally, in the few coves around to the south and accessed only by sea, there is another resort, Koh Kood Island Resort (closed for renovations, probably permanent), only used by Thai packages tours.

 Ao Yai – East Coast Fishing Villages